 Symptoms: Itchy Skin/feet, Hair Loss, Discolored Skin, Weight Loss Around late October, we started to notice our Great Pyrenees, Alf Ralph, was developing yeasty skin symptoms on his belly and legs.
 After consulting with the vet I was given a two-week supply of...

-Recovery Support: Dog Bites & Similar Skin Wounds Wounds in Dogs from a Variety of Causes Bites or Wounds in dogs can happen at any time.
-Whether by accident, or animals becoming aggressive or even defensive.
-Resulting wounds or injury can be worrisome or...
+Recovery Support: Wounds, Bites and Cuts in Dogs Wounds in Dogs from a Variety of Causes Wounds, Cuts and Bites for Dogs can happen at any time.
+Whether by accident or when animals are becoming aggressive or even defensive.
+Resulting wounds or injuries can be...

 Poodle, Gets Clear of Diarrhea and Cryptosporidium Clouseau began having bouts of diarrhea soon after we picked him up as a puppy.
 Initially, the vet thought he needed a change of food to the Hills Prescription Diet they sold.
 After reading the ingredients, I rejected...